 All of the metrics currently used to measure corporate and law firm prosecution performance suffer from the same deficiency: they are highly dependent on the difficulty of the assigned examiner.
 At the extremes, this is obvious and expected.
 Everyone expects a law firm working primarily on software applications to have a lower allowance rate than one focusing on medical devices.
 However, examiner behavior can vary drastically even within a single art unit, meaning that a few rounds of bad luck could significantly affect a law firm’s statistics, particularly if it is small.

-This problem applies to all the most popular industry metrics for prosecution performance: allowance rate, time to allowance, number of actions to allowance, percent of cases with an RCE, etc. But the primary measure of a law firm or corporation’s prosecution performance—allowance rate—has even more problems.
+This problem applies to all the most popular industry metrics for prosecution performance: allowance rate, time to allowance, number of actions to allowance, percent of cases with a request for continued examination (RCE), etc. But the primary measure of a law firm or corporation’s prosecution performance—allowance rate—has even more problems.

-> Problems with allowance rate
+Problems with allowance rate

 - It penalizes for abandonments.
 Abandonments are often made as a result of a business decision or a realization that the invention simply isn’t patentable.